Certificate in Community-Based Program Management

 What You Will Learn

-- Apply evidence-informed strategies to strengthen community-based programs
+- Apply evidence-informed strategies to strengthen community efforts

-- Analyze structural and socioeconomic factors that affect program delivery and outcomes
+- Analyze social and economic factors affecting program outcomes

-- Integrate interdisciplinary perspectives to design, manage, and sustain effective initiatives
+- Use interdisciplinary approaches to support effective initiatives

 How You Will Learn